An integral part of the Carradale community, this hall was gifted to the village by local estate owners Dick and Naomi Mitchison.

 The original building was once a mill, powered by a water wheel fed from a pond located across the road in Crow Wood.
 A second section was added in 1939 and through the years many improvements have been made.

-The hall’s management committee recently registered the hall as a Scottish charity (number SC046722) and, as well as ensuring repairs to the structure are carried out, they have masterminded a process of continual improvement.
-With this in mind, the hall aims to be self-supporting and holds regular fundraising activities.
+The hall’s management committee have registered the hall as a Scottish charity (number SC046722) and, as well as ensuring repairs to the structure are carried out, they have masterminded a process of continual improvement.
+Just recently the hall's wooden floor was sanded and re-sealed ensuring its life for years to come.
+The hall aims to be self-supporting and holds regular fundraising activities.

 At one time regular ceilidhs were held here, as well as weekly movie screenings.
-Today the hall is still a popular venue and, although the focus may have moved to events such as music festivals, plays and photography exhibitions, it is still very much the focal point for people living in Carradale.
+Today the hall is still a popular venue and, although the focus have shifted to events such as bowls, badminton, photography exhibitions and a highpoint of the year which is the Carradale Music Festival, it remainsvery much the focal point for people living in Carradale.

 Being located in the heart of the village, in a quiet setting with its own car park, the hall is also a popular venue for weddings, civil partnership ceremonies, parties and receptions.